-Writing can be a very lonely business; between working on my thesis, trying to write a novel, and coming up with three articles a week for our blog I spend a lot of time writing, which directly translates to many hours alone, staring at a blank screen in frustration.
-Writing requires both dedication and self-motivation, so sometimes when I’m feeling stuck I will resort to googling quotes for inspiration.
+Writing can be a very lonely business; between working on my thesis, trying to write a novel, and coming up with articles for our blog I spend a lot of time writing, which directly translates to many hours alone, staring at a blank screen in frustration.
+Writing requires both dedication and self-motivation, so sometimes when I’m feeling stuck, I will resort to googling quotes for inspiration.
 I was doing this the other day when I found this little gem:

 It’s a beautiful quote; it sparks the imagination and inspires a shift in thinking, everything I was looking for in a quote… but I had one lingering question…did Homer actually write that?!?
 I’ve spent a fair bit of time with Homer in the past, and revisited his work recently in grad school, but I’m nowhere near quotation level.
 Still, the quote doesn’t even remotely read like Homer, and even assuming the language had been modernized for today’s audience, I still couldn’t remember nor even figure out where a quote like that would fit.
 I put the partial quote back into image search (The gods envy us Homer) and it turned up hundreds of quote thumbnails in various shapes, hues and placed upon all manner of stock pictures, some even created from a few of the better-known quote generators on the internet.
 Most of the time the quote was clearly attributed to Homer, with the occasional nod towards The Iliad or Achilles, both of which still lead back to Homer.
 Seems legit, right?
 How many people could have possibly failed to check their sources that badly?